jimbasler-pivotal/springkube/README.md

 jbasler/springkube.
 Let's use the jbasler/springkube image to run the REST service app on your Kubernetes cluster.

 Inspect the deployment that will be used.
 Notice the readiness and liveness probe definitions.
 ```
 cat springkube-deployment.yaml
 ```

-It should look like this.
+It should look like this:
 ```
 apiVersion: apps/v1
 kind: Deployment